 Finney’s staff will treat every person in their care with great respect.
 They are treated as if the family were present at all times.

 What clothing should I provide for my loved one?

-The decision of the type of clothing you may like to see your loved one dressed in can be based on a lot of different ideas.
+The decision of the type of clothing you may like to see your loved one dressed in can be based on a lot of different factors.
 What did they like to wear?
-Was there something that was a favourite?
+Was there an item that was a favourite?
 What were they comfortable in?
 Should I bring underwear and shoes?
-Our funeral directors can guide you with this Information.
+Our Funeral Directors can guide you with this information.

 At Finney’s, if the family choose not to provide clothing we will use an appropriate shroud.

 What is the difference between a coffin and a casket?

 The difference between coffins and caskets is essentially one of design.
 Coffins are tapered at the head and foot and wide at the shoulders.
 Caskets are rectangular in shape and are usually constructed of high-quality timbers and feature a high standard of craftsmanship.

 The decision to select a coffin or casket is made by the family of the deceased according to their personal/financial preferences.
 Many people regard the coffin or casket as an important tribute to the deceased and select these with care.

 During cremation, what happens to the coffin or casket?